MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/client-admin-guide.md

 **HKEY_CURRENT_USER\SOFTWARE\Microsoft\MSIP\EnablePolicyDownload**

 Make sure that the client has a valid policy file named **Policy.msip**, in the **%localappdata%\Microsoft\MSIP** folder.
 If necessary, you can export the policy from the Azure portal and copy the exported file to the client computer.
+You can also use this method to replace an out of date policy file with the latest, published policy.

 ## To uninstall the Azure Information Protection client